Congratulations to all of the PFLAG San Diego County Scholarship Recipients!

-Did You Know that San Diego City Council Member Todd Gloria was one of the very first recipients of a PFLAG San Diego scholarship?
+Did you know that San Diego Mayor, Todd Gloria, was one of the very first recipients of a PFLAG San Diego County scholarship?

 He took the time out of his very busy schedule to talk about his experience and how he put the scholarship to good use!

 PFLAG: Tell us a little bit about your background (where you grew up and the high school you attended).

 GLORIA: I am a native San Diegan.
 I attended James Madison High School in Clairemont.

 PFLAG: What issues did you deal with as an out LGBT youth?

 GLORIA: I encountered many of the same issues that today’s out LGBT youth deal with while growing up.
 There were the issues of bullying, name calling, and social isolation that are sadly too common.
 These challenges, in addition to typical adolescence angst, makes the high school experience for LGBT youth particularly tough and why support groups like PFLAG are so important.

 PFLAG: How did you find out about the PFLAG scholarship program?

 GLORIA: I learned about the PFLAG scholarship by reading a call for applications in the Gay & Lesbian Times.
 (The publication is no longer in print.)